World's first dengue vaccine beats 3 virus strains

 In the past 50 years there has been a 30-fold jump in dengue cases.
 The World Health Organisation officially puts infections at between 50 and 100 million a year, though many experts think this assessment from the 1990s badly under-estimates the disease.

 Most patients survive but it is estimated to kill about 20,000 every year, many of them children less able to fight it off.
-(Editing by David Holmes/Catherine Evans)
+(Editing by David Holmes)